-Figure 7: Kenton Public Rights of Way
+Figure 7: Kenton Parish Public Rights of Way

-4.11 Education in Kenton
+4.11 EDUCATION IN KENTON

-- 4.11.1 The village benefits from both a pre-school and a community primary school (registered as a Community School) with 95 pupils in September 2018 (maximum capacity is 105).DCC has advised TDC in the Local Plan Review consultation that the projected school role in 2022 is 75 pupils; this is a significant drop and would support the development of more family housing in the parish. - 4.11.2 At age 11, the majority of pupils attend Dawlish Community College, although some pupils transfer to a wide variety of other schools be it comprehensive, grammar or private in Teignmouth, Exeter, Torquay and elsewhere. - 4.11.3 Kenton Community Primary School is federated with Kenn C. of E. Primary School.
-The Federation has permission from the Department of Education and Exeter Diocese to join the Teignmouth Learning Trust Academy and the final decision will be made in the school year 2018-19. - 4.11.4 It is still an ambition of both the village Community and the Federation to have a new school site in Kenton, which would incorporate the Pre-school, the primary school together with community and health facilities.
+- 4.11.1 The village benefits from a community primary school (registered as a Community School) with 95 pupils in September 2018 (maximum capacity is 105).
+DCC has advised TDC in the Local Plan Review consultation that the projected school role in 2022 is 75 pupils; this is a significant drop and would support the development of more family housing in the parish. - 4.11.2 At age 11, the majority of pupils attend Dawlish Community College, although some pupils transfer to a wide variety of other schools be it comprehensive, grammar or private in Teignmouth, Exeter, Torquay and elsewhere. - 4.11.3 Kenton Primary School forms part of the Osprey Learning Trust alongside the nearby schools of Kenn C of E Primary School, Cockwood Primary and Teignmouth Primary Schools. - 4.11.4 It is still an ambition to have a new school site in Kenton, which would incorporate a Pre-school, the primary school together with community and health facilities.

-4.12 Economy and Jobs
+4.12 ECONOMY AND JOBS

 - 4.12.1 Kenton has a diverse economy, with over 20 businesses providing goods and services to residents and the wider population, as well as employment for some residents.
 There are also a number of home-based and self-employed residents, mainly providing goods and services locally. - 4.12.2 Census information (2011) shows that two thirds of residents between the ages of 16 and 74 were in employment in 2011, whilst over 20% of residents were retired.
 Of those in employment, the vast majority work in Exeter or Newton Abbot.
-Unemployment affects less than 2% of the population. - 4.12.3 Historically, farming was an important contributor to the prosperity of the Parish, with much of the working population employed in this sector.
+Unemployment affects less than 2% of the population.

+- 4.12.3 Historically, farming was an important contributor to the prosperity of the Parish, with much of the working population employed in this sector.
 This has now fallen to 2% of the population, but this is still significantly higher than the national average.
-Human health and social work activities is the biggest sector that people work in, employing 17% of the population, again higher than the national average of 12.4%. - 4.12.4 The biggest business and employer locally is Powderham Estate, which comprises the visitor attraction of Powderham Castle with its associated weddings and functions and occasional major concert events, together with other activities such as the deer park and shooting.
+Human health and social work activities is the biggest sector that people work in, employing 17% of the population, again higher than the national average of 12.4%. - 4.12.4 The biggest business and employer locally is Powderham Estate, which comprises the visitor attraction of Powderham Castle with its associated weddings and functions and occasional major concert events, together with the Country Stores complex and other activities such as the deer park and shooting.
 The Estate is also the major landowner around the village and is the landlord for tenant and contract farmers within the parish, together with some business and residential lettings.
 There are a number of businesses operating in leased buildings on the Powderham Estate close to the A379. - 4.12.5 Another local employer is Penhayes, a small residential unit situated in Kenton offering accommodation and a specialist service focusing on independence and skill development for people who may have an Autistic Spectrum Disorder (ASD) and/or mental health needs.

-4.13 Transport, Roads and Movement
+4.13 TRANSPORT, ROADS AND MOVEMENT

 - 4.13.1 The Parish is served by one A-class road (A379), the remainder being predominately narrow unclassified roads.
-There is a speed limit of 30 mph on the A379 through the built up area.
+There is a speed limit of 30 mph on the A379 through the built-up area.
 This is widely ignored by drivers, as perceived by local residents, drivers, cyclists and pedestrians. - 4.13.2 Devon County Highways data shows the number of road traffic collisions over the 5 years up to 31st December 2017 as follows: